Garrafao/TokenChange/README.md

 ## Example Word sense clustering

 The first set of methods is for applying word sense clustering of the uses of a specific word.
+The clustering precision will automatically be stored into a file.
 All methods can be found in the WordSenseClustering folder:

 ### Example count based: